The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Image plane predictions

 The concentration of predicted images near the location of observed SX is very high, implying that the predicted position of SX is very well localized.
-The two insets in each of the two panels of Figure~\ref{allims} show the histograms of $\Delta$RA and $\Delta$Dec of predicted images around the observed SX, whose position is indicated by the vertical lines.
-To obtain the average coordinates of the predicted position, we include only the images within the $r=2$\as~radius from the observed position, shown as a black dotted circle.
-This eliminates most spurious images.
-Note that using the observed SX in this way does not bias the estimation of \grale~predicted position, because the displacement between the mean predicted and observed SX position, 0.024\as~and 0.060\as~for the \bfit~and \hres~reconstructions, and the rms, 0.310\as~and 0.355\as, are small by comparison.
-These values are displayed in the figure, as well as in Table~\ref{tab1}.
+To calculate the average predicted position of SX we first need to identify these images.
+For every \grale~map, and for every observed S1-S4, which we backproject to the source plane and re-lens, we found the \grale~predicted image closest to observed SX.
+These 4 images per map are our predicted SX locations.
+Note that using the observed SX in this way does not bias the estimation of \grale~predicted position.
+The two insets in each of the two panels of Figure~\ref{allims} show the histograms of $\Delta$RA and $\Delta$Dec of predicted SX images.
+The position of observed SX is indicated by the vertical lines.
+The distance and rms of the observed and \grale~predicted SX images are displayed in the figure, as well as in Table~\ref{tab1}.

-The reconstructions that go into the BFsubset and HRsubset were selected based on how well they reproduce S1-S4 \citep[whose positions were known to all groups in][]{kelly16a}, using two criteria. (i) Selected maps should not have any Refsdal images between 2.5\as~and 7\as~from the center of the S1-S4 quad.
-There are no observed Refsdal images in this annulus, so any model predicted images here are spurious. (ii) Selected maps should have at least one of the S2, S3, or S4 back-projected images predict the location of S1 to within 0.85\as, which is half the distance between S1 and its nearest neighbor, S2.
-This criterion is somewhat loose, however, a stricter condition would eliminate most of our reconstructed maps. (\grale's limited spatial mass resolution prevents it from fitting these images better).
+Starting from the full set of 75 \bfit~and 75 \hres~maps, we select those where all 4 predicted SX images have negative parity (i.e., are saddle points in the arrival time of the cluster-wide potential), and have no other predicted Refsdal images within $5$\as~of observed SX.
+This refinement of the full sample leaves 67 BFsubset and 59 HRsubset maps.
+All subsequent analyses in the paper are done using these two subsets.

 Figure~\ref{selectedims} is similar to Figure~\ref{allims}, but for the BFsubset and HRsubset.
-Even though no cuts other than the two discussed above were imposed, BFsubset reconstructions have no spurious images, while the only remaining spurious images in the HRsubset are quite far from the observed SX.
+Even though no cuts other than the two discussed above were imposed, BFsubset reconstructions have no spurious images.
+The only remaining extra spurious images are the 4 images in the HRsubset (right panel of Figure~\ref{selectedims}), around $(3.7,\,0.3)$.
+All 4 arise from a single map, out of a total of 126, and therefore will have minimal effect on the analysis in this paper.